 Economic activity in Mexico rose 7.1 percent from a year earlier in July of 2021, following a 13.3 percent increase in the previous month and less than an expected 8.5 percent growth.
 It was the smallest output growth in four months .
 Secondary activities grew 7.3 percent (from 13.5 percent in June), and services went up 7.4 percent (from 13.5 percent).
 Meanwhile, primary activities fell 0.7 percent (from 7.4 percent).
 On a seasonally adjusted basis, economic activity advanced 0.5 percent, after a downwardly revised decline of 1.1 percent rise in the previous month. source: Instituto Nacional de Estadistica, Geografia e Informatica, Mexico

 Leading Economic Index in Mexico averaged 2.09 percent from 1994 until 2021, reaching an all time high of 25.10 percent in May of 2021 and a record low of -22.50 percent in May of 2020.
 This page provides the latest reported value for - Mexico Overall Index of Economic Activity - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Mexico Overall Index of Economic Activity - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Leading Economic Index in Mexico is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Mexico to stand at 2.20 in 12 months time.
-In the long-term, the Mexico Overall Index of Economic Activity is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Leading Economic Index in Mexico is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Mexico Overall Index of Economic Activity is projected to trend around 1.60 percent in 2022 and 2.00 percent in 2023, according to our econometric models.